tingerrr/hydra/doc/chapters/2-features.typ

 )

 This may produce unexpected results with hydra is used outside the header and the text direction where it is used is different to where it's anchor (see @anchor) is placed.
+This can be prevented by explicitly setting it's `binding` and `dir` arguments.

 == Anchoring <anchor>
 To use hydra outside of the header, an anchor must be placed to get the correct active elements.